 Staff told us the importance of good hand hygiene was included in their infection control training.
-A hand washing poster was displayed near to each dedicated hand washing sink to remind staff of the correct procedure to use.
+A hand washing poster was displayed near to the sink to ensure effective decontamination.
 Patients were given a protective apron and safety glasses to wear each time they attended for treatment.
 There were good supplies of protective equipment for patients and staff members.

-Records showed a risk assessment for Legionella had recently been carried out.
-This ensured the risks of Legionella bacteria developing in water systems within the premises had been identified and preventive measures taken to minimise risk of patients and staff developing Legionnaires' disease.
+Records showed a risk assessment process for Legionella had recently been carried out.
+This process ensured the risks of Legionella bacteria developing in water systems within the premises had been identified and preventive measures taken to minimise risk of patients and staff developing Legionnaires' disease.
 (Legionella is a bacterium found in the environment which can contaminate water systems in buildings).